chrisy/ptptest/README.md

 # The architecture.

-This tester has its own protocol.
+This tool has its own protocol.
 There are two roles involved in this
 protocol: A server and a client.

 ## The server.